danilojezernik/angular-rxjs-faq/angular/en/README.md

 ## 8. What are services in Angular?
 How do you create and inject a service in Angular?
 ## 9. Explain dependency injection in Angular.
 ## 10. What is an Angular directive?
 Differentiate between structural and attribute directives.
 ## 11. How do you create a custom directive in Angular?
+Create a directive that changes the background of an element.
 ## 12. What is Angular CLI, and how is it used?
 ## 13. Explain the purpose of the @NgModule decorator.
 ## 14. What are Angular pipes, and how do you use them?
 How do you create a custom pipe in Angular?
+How do you implement a custom pipe that accepts multiple parameters?
+## 15. How to handle errors in async pipe in Angular?
+How to fix null in async pipe error?
-## 15. What is Angular routing?
+## 16. What is Angular routing?
 How do you set up routing in an Angular application?
-## 16. Explain lazy loading in Angular.
 ## 17. What is a guard in Angular routing, and how do you implement it?
 ## 18. What are Angular forms?
 Differentiate between template-driven and reactive forms in Angular.
 ## 19. How do you implement form validation in Angular?